Melioli/HoyoToon/README.md

 ## Texture prerequisites
 > [!IMPORTANT]
 > For best results, ensure that your texture import settings match the table below:
+The *sRGB* property should be turned on for diffuse textures, shadow ramps, and specular ramps, but turned off for all other textures.
+Additionally, the *Wrap Mode* property should be set to *Clamp* for shadow ramps, weapon pattern, and scan pattern textures, but set to *Repeat* for normal maps and the MaterialIDValuesLUT texture.
+Finally, the *Compression* property should be turned off for all textures except for light maps, stockings, and the MaterialIDValuesLUT texture, which should have no compression.

 | Texture | sRGB | Non-Power of 2 Scaling | Generate Mip Maps | Wrap Mode | Compression |
 | ------- | ---- | ---------------------- | ----------------- | --------- | ----------- |